gwahmp/wmao/src/content/posts/online-business-struggle.md

 Many aspiring entrepreneurs wait until everything is perfect, the perfect website, the perfect logo, the perfect business plan, the perfect product and a perfect time to launch.
 But perfection is an illusion.

 Perfectionism feels productive but it's actually a trap.
-You spend weeks “preparing” but never actually launch.
+You spend weeks <strong>preparing but never actually launch</strong>.

 Successful business owners launch before they feel ready.
 They improve things later, based on real-world feedback.